jaredvincent414/Codepath-prework/README.md

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
+favourite apps
+- Spotify - I listen to music a lot favorite features: personalized playlist with weekly top listened to, new releases and concerts near me based on my listening
+                  - Cross-device listening; I can control music from my iphone and MacBook effortlessly offline listening: I can download music and listen to it when I don't have access to internet

+WhatsApp - It's a major form of communication for most people in my country, Kenya
+ - Voice calls and video calls, I can easily reach out to my family back at home at lower costs
+ - Media and documents sharing - we can share videos and documents easily
+ - secured communication
+ Tiktok
+ - Tiktok allows creators to make contents together (Duet)
+ - E-commerce - It allows for shopping with tiktok shops _ FYP, the For You Page - the algorithm personalizes feeds for users making them see contents that are of importance to them APP Brainstorm

 ## Notes